NuttapolCha/design-patterns-go/README.md

 6. In the ending of the game, `MagicDuck` will fly with rocket power and quacking very loud!
 Can you implement this?
 Just printing the *"I am flying with rocket power!"* and *"I am quacking very loud"* for `Fly()` and `Quack()` methods respectively.
-Moreover, `ReadheadDuck` is no longer tried and able to fly again.
+Moreover, `ReadheadDuck` is no longer tired and able to fly again.
 Please implement this feature as well.

     ```go
     func main() {